nvembar/sam_api/sam/search.md

 <tr>
 <td><p>Minority Owned Business</p></td>
 <td valign="top" ><p>A minority business is defined as a business in which more than 51% of the interest, stock and otherwise, is owned by minority group members.
 If you select this category, you will need to select a subcategory that best represents the persons who hold primary ownership.
-Subcategories include Asian-Pacific American Owned, Subcontinent Asian (Asian Indian) Owned, Black American Owned, Hispanic American Owned, Native </p>

-<p>American Owned, or Other.</p></td>
+Subcategories include Asian-Pacific American Owned, Subcontinent Asian (Asian Indian) Owned, Black American Owned, Hispanic American Owned, Native American Owned, or Other.</p></td>
 <td><p>minorityOwned</p></td>
 <td><p>true or false</p></td>
 </tr>